 In May 2013 Cody earned his MFA in Figurative Painting from AAU.

 Since then, Cody has been traveling the world and painting.
-Most recently he spent 18 months in Southeast Asia, Australasia, and Japan.
-After a recent feature exhibit in Los Angeles, he moves on to live and paint in the Yucatan.
+Most recently he spent 2 years in Southeast Asia, Australasia, Japan, and Cancun.
+Within the next couple years, Cody intends to develop a new complete body of paintings while living in Thailand.

 As I clear my conscious mind it peels away to reveal the vast unconscious dimensions of my greater being.
 Because this awareness produced in me a natural affinity for eastern thought I refer to my works as “Jātaka Tales” or simply “Jātakas”.
 I see the challenges, enigmas, sentiments, and ephemera of my experience as similar to the historical 3rd person Jātaka narratives of Gautama Buddha prior to his enlightenment.
 The term “Budgie-Sattva” within my oeuvre is an appropriation combining the word budgie (parrot) with “bodhisattva”, or one who is still on the path toward perfect awareness.

 The traditional Jātaka tales are an interesting collection of Buddhist allegories which recognize the subjective journey toward enlightenment by illustrating the groundwork an individual goes through.
 That groundwork manifests as incarnations of personal identity, experience, and learning; a framework allowing me to build a body of paintings pulling from my exterior and interior life.
 Traditional Jātaka tales describe multiple past lives of the Gautama Buddha, where each identity is a separate incarnation.
 In my works, these multiple incarnations of self are contained within one life.
 In effect, I am narrating contemporary Jātaka tales from the 1st person perspective.